varneberg/Cheat-Sheets/INF140/INF140-single-alternative.md

         C.  Reply to the sender to double-check if the link is safe to open as they might have sent it accidentally.
         D.  Do not click the link.
 Phone the sender for verification.

+        Answer:

 6. Where should you store the encryption passphrase for your laptop?

         A.  On a sticker underneath your laptop’s battery as it’s not visible to anyone using the laptop.
         B.  On a sticky note attached to the base of your laptop.
         C.  In a password-protected Word file stored on your laptop.
         D.  Use the password management tool supplied/authorised by your organisation.

+        Answer:

 7. You have a highly sensitive document which you need to email to a trusted third-party.
 What is the safest way to send this?

-        Make sure you scan the document with your anti-virus software first.
+        A.      Make sure you scan the document with your anti-virus software first.
-        Send the document from your work email account.
+        B.      Send the document from your work email account.
-        Encrypt the document first.
+        C.      Encrypt the document first.
 Then send the password to the third-party using a different communication method.
-        Send the document using a file sharing application.
+        D.      Send the document using a file sharing application.

 8. A colleague calls you telling you they have an urgent deadline to meet.
 But unfortunately, they have forgotten their password to the client database.
 What should you do to help?
         Go to a computer terminal and log the user in so they can meet their deadline.